dgrandemange/OneShotChannelPool-demo/README.md

 - change servers ports,
 - undeploy servers configs

 You can also make "mux-ref" points to a conventional qmux (like "deploy/45_primary_mux.xml" or "deploy/45_secondary_mux.xml").
-Doing so, there is no more failover policy at all.